COVID-19 Coronavirus Information

 The safety and well-being of our customers, employees and communities is of highest importance at City National Bank, and we are closely monitoring the evolving information related to the COVID-19 Coronavirus pandemic from national and state government authorities, the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).

 City is open for business!
-However, in accordance with recommendations from government authorities, the CDC and the WHO, lobby hours are limited to appointment-only for the protection of customers and employees.
+However, lobby hours are limited to appointment-only for the protection of customers and employees.
 We are happy to serve you in our drive-thrus during normal drive-thru hours, by phone and through all digital channels.
 To set up an appointment or speak to a banker, call your local branch.

 The following branches, which do not offer drive-thru service, are temporarily closed: